denHoed-Lab/Zebrafish_image_analysis_T2D/README.md

 A comprehensive MATLAB-based image analysis pipeline for zebrafish larvae analysis, combining deep learning segmentation with traditional image processing techniques.

 **This software was developed for the research study:**
-> "In vivo, large-scale perturbation screen of T2D candidate genes highlights potential therapeutic targets"
+> "_In vivo_, large-scale perturbation screen of T2D candidate genes highlights potential therapeutic targets"
 > *Mujica and Zhang et al., 2025*

 The pipeline enables automated analysis of zebrafish larvae images from VAST (Versatile Automated Screening Technology) systems, providing quantitative measurements for functional genomics studies of type 2 diabetes candidate genes.